aul12/ROBOT/README.md

 Finally install the gitlab-runner:

     sudo apt-get install gitlab-ci-multi-runner

+If you haven't already installed all dev-dependencies you are advised to do so, the gitlab-runner requires them.

 ## Configure the runner
 To use the runner you need to configure the runner to build the project in the right repo: